A reader asks: I'm benched as a first-year consultant — am I going to get fired?

 Corporate-finance-to-IB pivots are harder than people say, but more doable than the internet makes them sound.
 Here's what actually works.

 Your assigned onboarding buddy vanishes in week two.
-This is more common than anyone admits.
-Three moves that make the rest of your ramp-up work without them.
+More common than anyone admits.
+Three moves that make the rest of your ramp work without them.

 When 'be more proactive' and 'don't make me repeat myself' come from the same manager, the rule you're missing isn't effort — it's signaling.

-When your manager isn't giving you feedback, the issue usually isn't that they don't have any.
-It's that they don't know what to give.
+When your manager isn't giving you feedback, the issue is rarely that they don't have any.
+They don't know what to give.
 Three questions that unlock it.

 A promotion on your MBA application isn't about the title.
 It's about the story.
 Here's how to earn one in the 12 months before you apply.